eidng8/go-simple-tree/README.md

 const TableName = "your_database_table_name"

 func main() {
     // ........
 }

 // ...... snipped ......

 func genSpec(s *ogen.Spec) {
     /* Change these information to match your project. */ s.Info.SetTitle("Simple tree listing API").SetVersion("0.0.1").
         SetDescription("This is an API listing hierarchical tree data") }
 ```

 ## Environment Variables

 The following environment variables are needed to stat the service.

+#### BASE_URL

+REQUIRED and cannot be empty.
+Determines the base URL for all URL generation.
+It should be the fully qualified URL without endpoint path.

 #### LISTEN